 You can listen to the audio/podcast hosted on Soundcloud by clicking the Play button below within the browser itself.

-It’s now been almost 8 months since I started Matka Medicine adding the concept of atmasvasth halfway through, as a way to live long, healthy.
+It’s now been over a year since I started Matka Medicine adding the concept of atmasvasth halfway through, as a way to live long, healthy.

-While I still have a lot of ground to cover, it is time to take stock of what it entails to have a long healthspan and a healthy lifespan.
+While I still have a lot of ground to cover, it is time to take stock of what it entails to have a long healthspan and a healthy lifespan, essentially ageing healthfully.

 We know more about our cars than we do about our own bodies and health.
 That needs to change.

 - 150-300 minutes of moderate physical activity per week.
 Walk, run, do strength training, yoga, preferably mix it up...any physical activity is better than none.
 The simplest exercise is walking, if you want to do nothing else.
 However, while being active is good, being fit is better - aspire to reach 10 METs if you are between 50-59 years of age.
 Every move counts and the more vigorous the activity, even for short intervals, the better it is.
 If you run on Indian roads, run safely and face the traffic.

 2. Eat smart, eat less - sensible eating

 - Sensible eating within limits without agonizing over every calorie eaten.
 Logging food and drink a few days every month or quarter will help you understand if you need to rebalance or reassess your food and drink habits.